How to choose the right EV tariff for you

 Choosing the right electricity tariff for your electric vehicle (EV) can be an effective way UK bill-payers can cut their energy bills.
 This is a crucial financial decision for UK homeowners, who are actively seeking to lower their home charging costs.
 The EV tariff market is competitive and often confusing, with each supplier offering different rates, off-peak windows, and smart charging requirements.
 Our guide cuts through the noise, helping you find the right EV tariff and improve your savings.

-Take the stress out of finding the right EV tariff.
-With Fuse Energy, off-peak EV tariff rates apply to your entire household from 12am to 5am with automatic charging during this window.
+Take the stress out of finding the right tariff.
+Fuse Energy doesn't offer a dedicated EV tariff, but our dual-rate variable tariff gives you the same lower rates during off-peak periods, applied to your entire household during a 7-hour window from 12:30am to 7:30am.
 Enjoy transparent pricing, competitive peak rates, real-time half-hourly usage data, 24/7 human customer support, and a modern energy experience designed around you.
 Switch to Fuse Energy today in as little as 3 minutes, start saving on your bills, and see how simple energy can be.

 A quick checklist before choosing an EV tariff